 LVSC’s founder, retired school teacher Alma Liotta

-While the size of its program has grown since its founding more than 35 years ago, LVSC remains a community-focused nonprofit organization committed to building stronger communities and empowering local adults through literacy.
+While the size of its program has grown over the years, LVSC remains a community-focused nonprofit organization committed to building stronger communities and empowering local adults through literacy.